 Gordy was responsible for launching these music artist’s careers, along with other ‘Motown’ singers under his record label, Motown Records.

-Berry Gordy, Jr. – Cultivating the Talents of African-American Artists Berry Gordy, Jr. was born in a big, middle-class African-American family, to Berry Gordy, Sr. and Bertha Gordy.
+Berry Gordy, Jr. – Cultivating the Talents of African-American Artists.
+He was born in a big, middle-class African-American family, to Berry Gordy, Sr. and Bertha Gordy.

 He studied through 11th grade before pursuing his dream of becoming a professional boxer.
 Gordy’s career as a boxer ended when he joined the army in 1950.
 Gordy shortly became fascinated with music after he returned from the war in Korea in 1953.

 This interest led to the opening of Gordy’s own jazz music store, 3-D Record Mart.
-The business did not go well at 3-D Record Mart, pushing Gordy to look for other means of income for him and his wife, Thelma Coleman.
+The business did not go well, pushing him to look for other means of income for him and his wife, Thelma Coleman.

 Music had a way of finding Gordy though.
 He eventually met Al Green, the owner of the Fame Show Bar talent club and singer Jackie Wilson.
 Gordy wrote and co-wrote songs for Wilson for two years, recording a few modest hits such as ‘Reet Petite’.